Herbert A. Simon biography, quotes and books

-Herbert Simon (Herbert Alexander Simon: June 15, 1916 – February 9, 2001) was an American economist, political scientist, sociologist, and psychologist.
+Herbert A. Simon (Herbert Alexander Simon: June 15, 1916 – February 9, 2001) was an American economist, political scientist, sociologist, and psychologist.
 His primary focus was on researching decision-making within large organizations and was best known for his theories on bounded rationality and satisficing.

-Simon received the Nobel Prize in Economic Sciences in 1978 and the Turing Award in 1975.
+Herbert A. Simon received the Nobel Prize in Economic Sciences in 1978 and the Turing Award in 1975.
 He spent most of his career working for Carnegie Mellon University.

-Biography Herbert Simon
+Herbert A. Simon biography

-Herbert Simon was born Herbert Alexander Simon in Milwaukee, Wisconsin on January 15, 1916.
+Herbert A. Simon was born Herbert Alexander Simon in Milwaukee, Wisconsin on January 15, 1916.
 His father, Arthur Simon, was a Jewish electrical engineer who moved from Germany in 1903 after receiving his engineering degree from Darmstadt Technical College.

 Arthur Simons was an inventor and independent patent attorney.
 Herbert Simon’s mother, Edna Marguerite Merkel, was a professional pianist.
 She too came from a family with a Jewish, Lutheran and Catholic background.

-Herbert Simon attended Milwaukee Public Schools.
+Herbert A. Simon attended Milwaukee Public Schools.
 Here he developed his interest and passion for science.
 He also established himself as an atheist during this time.
 While in high school, Simon wrote a letter to the editor of the Milwaukee Journal.
 This editor defended the civil liberties of atheists.

 Unlike other families, the family gave Simon the idea that behavior could also be studied scientifically.
 His uncle Harold Merkel, a brother of his mother, was one of his first influences in this field.